-ATLAS (https://math-atlas.sourceforge.net/) is a "tuned" BLAS that runs on a wide range of Unix-alike platforms.
+ATLAS (https://math-atlas.sourceforge.net/) is a "tuned" BLAS that runs on a wide range of Unix-alike Intel platforms and can be used on Windows.
+At the time of writing it had last been updated in 2018 (in an unreleased 'developer (unstable)' branch).

 Unfortunately it is built by default as a static library that on some platforms may not be able to be used with shared objects such as are used in R packages.
 Be careful when using pre-built versions of ATLAS static libraries (they seem to work on 'ix86' platforms, but not always on 'x86_64' ones).